Jason Siggers

 George Jason Siggers (born August 24, 1985) is an American professional basketball player.
 He played college basketball for New Mexico Junior College and University at Albany before playing professionally in Denmark, Switzerland, France, Israel and South Korea.
+He is the father of NBA player Keyonte George.

 Early life and college career

 Siggers attended Skyline High School in Dallas, Texas.
 He played college basketball for New Mexico Junior College's Thunderbirds and University at Albany's Danes.

 In his senior year in Albany, Siggers ranked eighth among the conference leaders in scoring with 14.2 points and third in free throw percentage with 82.9 percent.
 He also averaged 3.9 rebounds and 2.2 assists per game.

 On March 27, 2007, Siggers was named America East First-Team and America East All-Tournament Team.

 Professional career

 Early years (2007–2009)

 On August 11, 2007, Siggers started his professional career with the Danish team Bakken Bears, signing a one-year deal.
 Siggers won the 2008 Basketligaen Championship title with the Bears.

 In 2008, Siggers joined the Swiss team Boncourt for the 2008–09 season.
 On April 26, 2009, Siggers won the Slam Dunk Contest during the 2009 Swiss League All-Star Day.